-Faculty Student Council
+Faculty Student Council (FSC)

-You can contact the Faculty Student Council (FSC).
+You can contact us, the Faculty Student Council (FSC).
 The Faculty Student Council is a group of students who are committed to representing the students of our faculty.
-We discuss topics that are relevant for our faculty.
-These could be topics that return regularly, such as the earlier mentioned student working places and the EER, however these can also be topics that are more actual, such as the new Social Sciences building and also topics that are only just becoming more relevant, think of student well being and durability.
+We discuss topics that are relevant to our faculty.
+These could be topics that return regularly, such as the earlier mentioned study places and the EER, however these can also be topics that are more topical, such as the Maria Montessori building and also topics that are only just becoming more relevant, such as student well-being, inclusivity and sustainability.

-The FSC of Social Sciences 2021-2022 consists of:
+The FSC of Social Sciences 2022-2023 consists of:

-- Eric Fleischer (algemeen lid)
+- Eric Fleischer – Vice-chair